Hrob: Etymology

 The word hrob means 'grave' in modern Czech, but this is just a coincidence.
-The original German name was Grap, later modified to Grab and transcribed into Czech as Hrob.
+The original German name of the settlement was Grap, later modified to Grab and transcribed into Czech as Hrob.
 The word grap was probably a term for a prospector's trench for search of silver ores.

 Geography

 Hrob is located about 7 km west of Teplice and 21 km west of Ústí nad Labem.
 The southern part of the municipal territory with the built-up area lies in the Most Basin and the northern part lies in the Ore Mountains.
 The highest point is at 855 m above sea level.
 The Bouřlivec Stream flows through the town.
 Artificial lakes Otakar and Barbora are located south of the town.